 People come to social media sites for fun, not for a hard sale.
 Your aim is to engage with your audience and not give them a hard sale.
 It you will continue to plug your pages with adverts and sales information you will simply drive away the audience.

 Social media marketing works on the disruptive sales method, this means that a sale is driven through the consumer and not through the app maker.
 People will turn to the app because they trust you and see from your social pages that you know what you are talking about.
 Engagement is key.
+Engagement on twitter is special among social media.
+You can get Twitter bots and automation tools for a stronger engagement.

 Don’t think that I am telling you that you may never discuss the app that you have built, of course you may, but in a more subtle way.
 You should consider including photos of behind the scenes with your team building up to an app launch, or link to a blog post that explains the background to the app.
 The aim of social media to market apps is to get your audience involved with your brand without forcefully throwing it upon them.